-What Should I Ask For After a Car Accident?
+What To Ask For After an Accident

 No one expects to get into a car accident, so knowing what information to get at the scene is critically important.
 Remember that insurance companies will require certain information to process a claim – so getting it at the scene is the best way to ensure you have what you need to get fair compensation.

 Here is the basic information you should gather at the scene of a car accident if you are able to do so.
 Don’t hesitate to call a car accident lawyer from our team if you have any questions.

-#1: Name of All Parties Involved
+#1 │ Names of All Parties Involved

 The obvious starting point is to gather the names of the driver – verifying the correct spelling.
 However, there may be additional people with relevant information about the car accident.
 If you can, it is a good idea to gather the name of any passengers in the vehicle, officers or first responders that are present and any potential witnesses that saw the accident.
 This information could prove vital further along in the process.